-thus reducing reliance on real environment interactions for skill acquisition.
-However, current RL algorithms - including EfficientZero - are still predominantly assumed to learn both perception, model, and skills tabula rasa (from scratch) for each new task.
-On the contrary, humans rely heavily on prior knowledge and visual cues when learning new skills.
-For example, a study found that human players easily pick up on visual cues about game mechanics and objectives when exposed to a video game for the very first time, and that human performance is severely degraded if such cues are removed or conflict with prior experiences (Dubey et al., 2018).
+tabula rasa (from scratch) for each new task.
+Conversely, humans rely heavily on prior knowledge and visual cues when learning new skills - a study found that human players easily identify visual cues about game mechanics when exposed to a new game, and that human performance is severely degraded if such cues are removed or conflict with prior experiences (Dubey et al., 2018).